-1 Meter Hurtle
+1 Meter Hurdle

-The hurdle must be a fixed hurtle as previously used in IPO. (see diagram page 64 for dimensions).
-The minimum distance for basic position is marked four (4) meters from the hurtle (the handler may take basic position further back from the line).
+The hurdle must be a fixed Hurdle.
+(See diagram page 64 for dimensions).
+The minimum distance for basic position is marked four (4) meters from the hurdle (the handler may take basic position further back from the line).
 Practice jumps are not allowed during the trial.